 More complicated cases might arise where we know the temperature everywhere along lines, or along planes that cut through a cube.
 Even then, it is possible to blend the data in a smooth and sensible way.

-BLEND interpolates values based on a set of given data.
-BLEND can handle input data that is 1, 2, or 3 dimensional.
+The code interpolates values based on a set of given data.
+The code can handle input data that is 1, 2, or 3 dimensional.
 In the general, 3D case, the data can depend on smoothly varying space parameters (R,S,T) or on tabular indices (I,J,K).
 The data may be given at the corners, edges, or faces of the unit cube.
-In the (R,S,T) case, BLEND can supply an interpolated value at any point in the cube.
-In the (I,J,K) case, BLEND will fill in tabular values for all intermediate indices.
+In the (R,S,T) case, the code can supply an interpolated value at any point in the cube.
+In the (I,J,K) case, the code will fill in tabular values for all intermediate indices.

-In the simplest case, where BLEND is only given data values at the endpoints of a line segment, the 4 corners of a square, or the 8 corners of a cube, BLEND is equivalent to linear, bilinear or trilinear finite element interpolation of the data.
-However, in the more interesting cases where BLEND is given, say, a formula for the data along the sides of the square, or the edges of the cube, the interpolation is called "transfinite", since in theory it samples the input data at more than a finite number of points.
+In the simplest case, where the code is only given data values at the endpoints of a line segment, the 4 corners of a square, or the 8 corners of a cube, the code is equivalent to linear, bilinear or trilinear finite element interpolation of the data.
+However, in the more interesting cases where the code is given, say, a formula for the data along the sides of the square, or the edges of the cube, the interpolation is called "transfinite", since in theory it samples the input data at more than a finite number of points.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-TILER_2D, a FORTRAN90 program which demonstrates a 2D example of transfinite interpolation.
+TILER_2D, a FORTRAN90 code which demonstrates a 2D example of transfinite interpolation.

-TILER_3D, a FORTRAN90 program which demonstrates a 3D example of transfinite interpolation.
+TILER_3D, a FORTRAN90 code which demonstrates a 3D example of transfinite interpolation.